Pawerdiv/Streaming-Party/README.md

 WebSocket Communication: Utilizes WebSockets for real-time communication between users.
 Port Forwarding with ngrok: Enables easy connection setup using ngrok for port forwarding.
 Browser Automation with Selenium: Controls browser actions to manage video playback seamlessly.

+Warning
+This application is not longer maintained and it could not work as intended.